KunoKunz/e-id-genossenschaft/README.md

+# About E-ID-Genossenenschaft.ch
+I chose Gitlab and the Blog Template for reasons of convenience.
+Feel free to join and determine where the journey will lead according to new rules and genuine self-determination.

 # Blog Template powered by 💜 [Lilo.page](https://www.lilo.page)

 With this blog template it's very easy to create your own [Lilo page](https://www.lilo.page).
 This is what you get: